SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/arguments.md

 # arguments

-»⟮Argument relationships⟯« (my term) is ⟮the relationships⟯ ⟮＿arguments＿⟯ ⟮c-;can have⟯ ⟮to their verb⟯.
+»⟮Argument relationships⟯« (my term) is ⟮the relationships⟯ ⟮＿verbal arguments＿⟯ ⟮c-;can have⟯ ⟮to their verb⟯.
+»⟮A verbal argument⟯« is ⟮＿an argument＿⟯ ⟮of a verb⟯.
-I will call the ⟮max. three⟯ ⟮＿arguments＿⟯ of verbs with ⟮c_;＿valencies＿⟯ ⟮c_-;1-3⟯ ⟮A1, A2, A3⟯.
+I will call the ⟮max. three⟯ ⟮＿verbal arguments＿⟯ of verbs with ⟮c_;＿valencies＿⟯ ⟮c_-;1-3⟯ ⟮A1, A2, A3⟯.
-In my notation for ＿arguments＿, ⟮A1 - A3⟯ is ⟮a logical/conceptual ordering⟯ that⟮ does not have to be⟯ ⟮realized in word order⟯.
+In my notation for ＿verbal arguments＿, ⟮A1 - A3⟯ is ⟮a logical/conceptual ordering⟯ that⟮ does not have to be⟯ ⟮realized in word order⟯.
 »⟮The subject⟯« is ⟮A1 of any verb⟯.
 »⟮The object(s)⟯« are ⟮A2 - An of any verb⟯.